UAE markets track oil prices lower

 Meanwhile, crypto mining firm Phoenix Group gained 4.8%, recovering from six straight sessions of losses that took it below the listing price.

-However, Palms Sports jumped 2.6% after the firm acquired an 80% Stake In Yas Physiotherapy Center.
+However, Palms Sports jumped 2.6% after the firm acquired an 80% Stake In Yas Physiotherapy Centre.

-Dubai’s main index settled 0.3% lower, and 1.4% down for the week, to its lowest level since late December last year as market heavyweight Emaar Properties and Emirates NBD Bank lost 1.6% each.

-Abu Dhabi’s index logged 2.3% losses, its steepest weekly decline since mid-October last year.

 Comments